poml88/FLwatch/en/preview/index.md

 FLwatch uses the exponential insulin model from LoopKit.
 The model uses three parameters: `actionDuration`, `peakActivityTime`, and `delay`.

 - For rapid-acting insulin, the parameters are 360, 75, and 10 minutes.
-- For faster rapid-acting insulin, the parameters are 360, 55, and 10 minutes.
+- For fast rapid-acting insulin, the parameters are 360, 55, and 10 minutes.

 ### ToDo
 - Implement workout activity

 ### Support and Feedback {#support}
-For support, please open an issue, start a discussion, or email **flwatch [ a t ] cmdline [ d o t ] net**.
+For support, please open a [GitHub issue](https://github.com/poml88/FLwatch/issues), start a [GitHub discussion](https://github.com/poml88/FLwatch/discussions), or email **flwatch [ a t ] cmdline [ d o t ] net**.

 Feedback is very welcome and can be sent through the same channels.